eBay/metrics-for-develocity-plugin/README.md

         // Configure the base URL of the Develocity server to query.
 By default, the server URL
         // configured for the `com.gradle.enterprise` or `com.gradle.develocity` plugin/extension
         // will be used.
-        develocityServerUrl.set("https://custom-develocity-server.com")
+        //
+        // If no Develocity plugin is applied, the value may also be set by defining a
+        // value for the `metricsForDevelocityServerUrl` gradle property. develocityServerUrl.set("https://custom-develocity-server.com")

         // Optional: Configure the access key to use when querying the Develocity server.
         // If an access key is explicitly provided to the `com.gradle.enterprise` or
         // `com.gradle.develocity` extension, that value will be used as a default.
-If no
+        //
-        // value is configured for this property then the Develocity key will be searched
+        // If no value is configured for this property then the Develocity key will be searched
         // for in the standard locations for manual key provisioning, documented here:
         // https://docs.gradle.com/develocity/gradle-plugin/current/#manual_access_key_configuration
-        develocityAccessKey.set("your_base64_encoded_access_key")
+        //
+        // If no Develocity plugin is applied, the value may also be set by defining a
+        // value for the `metricsForDevelocityAccessKey` gradle property.
+If this approach
+        // is used, take care to ensure that the access key is not captured in the build scan. develocityAccessKey.set("your_base64_encoded_access_key")

         // Optional: Configure the query filter to use when querying the Develocity server for